Wallet architecture

 In very simple terms, 'traditional' Ethereum wallet is simply a pair of keys: a private key that is used to sign transactions (controls your wallet), and a public key (your wallet address) that is cryptographically derived from the private key.

 These 'traditional' wallets are called Externally Owned Accounts (or EOAs) in Ethereum devs speak.
-At the moment, only such wallets (EOAs) can sign transactions on Ethereum blockchain.
+At the moment, only such wallets (EOAs) can sign transactions on the Ethereum blockchain.

 Smart Contract Wallets (or SCWs) are, in essence, smart contracts deployed on the blockchain.
 As such, they cannot sign transactions (only EOAs can).
 To solve this, for SCWs the wallet address and the signer are decoupled.